refinedev/refine/documentation/blog/2024-06-10-next-typescript.md

 ### Understanding tsconfig.json in Next.js

-The `tsconfig.json` is the main piece of configuration for TypeScript with Next.js.
+The `tsconfig.json` is the main piece of configuration for TypeScript.
 This file contains all the compiler options and settings for the TypeScript compiler to know exactly how you want your code transpiled.
 Here's a structure, which the typical `tsconfig.json` should have:

 #### Compiler Options